nithril/nithril.github.io/_posts/2015-10-10-quicky-join-query-using-jooq-hibernate-jdbc.markdown

 | jOOQ IntoGroup               | 1186.168  ± 11.805  |
 | jOOQ hand made groupBy       | 3217.562  ± 31.897  |

 I'm not expecting such a difference between plain JDBC and jOOQ and especially when using jOOQ groupBy and mapper.
-The jOOQ code path seems less straight than I expected.
-It should be explained by a bunch of objects allocation per row (Record, Pojo) and the use of two mappers.
+My benchmark may be wrong or the jOOQ code path seems less straight than I expected, it involves a bunch of objects allocation per row (Record, Pojo) and the use of two mappers.